nRF9160: Simple MQTT

-MQTT_BROKER_HOSTNAME) after it gets LTE connection.
-Now the kit is ready to echo whatever data is sent to it on the configured subscribe topic (
+Observe that the development kit connects to the configured MQTT broker (CONFIG_MQTT_BROKER_HOSTNAME) after it gets the LTE connection.
+At this stage, the development kit is ready to echo the data sent to it on the configured subscribe topic (CONFIG_MQTT_SUB_TOPIC).

-Use an MQTT client like mosquitto to subscribe to and publish data to the broker.
-Observe that the kit publishes all data that you publish to
+Use an MQTT client like Mosquitto to subscribe to and publish data to the broker.
+Observe that the development kit publishes all the data that you publish to CONFIG_MQTT_SUB_TOPIC on CONFIG_MQTT_PUB_TOPIC.

 The following serial UART output is displayed in the terminal emulator:

 *** Booting Zephyr OS build v2.4.0-ncs1-rc1-6-g45f2d5cf8ea4 *** <inf> mqtt_simple: The MQTT simple sample started <inf> mqtt_simple: LTE Link Connecting... <inf> mqtt_simple: LTE Link Connected! <inf> mqtt_simple: Disabling PSM and eDRX <inf> mqtt_simple: IPv4 Address found 126.96.36.199 <inf> mqtt_simple: MQTT client connected <inf> mqtt_simple: Subscribing to: my/subscribe/topic len 18 <inf> mqtt_simple: SUBACK packet id: 1234 <inf> mqtt_simple: Publishing: Hello from nRF91 MQTT Simple Sample <inf> mqtt_simple: to topic: my/publish/topic len: 16 <inf> mqtt_simple: PUBACK packet id: 51700